 There will be cases where there is no evidence of actual or attempted personal gain by the officer(s) whose actions gave rise to the deliberate inaccuracy.
 In those cases you must not pursue the officer or officers for payment of all or part of the penalty unless the company is insolvent, or there are grounds to suspect that it may become insolvent.

 FA07/SCH24/PARA19

+Previous page

+Next page